 - Submit the non-refundable application fee of $75 online at our secure payment site.

 Applications will be accepted on a first-come, first-served basis.
 Because enrollment is limited, we encourage you to apply as soon as possible.
-Applications will only be accepted after this date on a space-available basis.

 - Non-refundable application fee: $75